 I experimented with fasting quite a lot in the last few years.
 And I have to say I wasn’t always a disciplined faster.
-It came quite easy to me, so I never thought too much about what I should eat before starting a prolonged fast.
+It came quite easy for me, so I never thought too much about what I should eat before starting a prolonged fast.

 My last prolonged fast was epic though and a huge fail for me.
 Overconfident, I did almost everything the wrong way and paid the consequences heavily.
-I hadn’t done one meal a day fasting for two or three weeks beforehand, never paid any attention to what I ate during this time and, worst of all, started fasting on a huge hangover (after a party with lots of alcohol, and a carb rich fatty dinner).
+I hadn’t done one meal a day fasting for two or three weeks beforehand, never paid any attention to what I ate during this time and, worst of all started fasting on a huge hangover (after a party with lots of alcohol, and a carb-rich fatty dinner).

 That’s quite an extreme example, but that made me more aware of how to actually prepare for a prolonged fast.
 Keep in mind, as I often say it, fasting IS easy when you’re prepared and used to it, it’s not this big thing you should be afraid of.

 But it’s not something you should take too lightly either, don’t jump into it after a big heavy weekend thinking “I’ve got to detox my body”, you’ll certainly fall short and you won’t try again.

 So, what are the best foods to eat before a fast?
 You should get used to drinking a lot of water, drink nutrient-rich chicken stock, good fibers with chia seeds, lots of proteins (eggs, chicken) and healthy fat (salmon, avocado).
 Going low carb might also greatly help the transition to fasting.

 That’s not all there’s to it, the foods are really important, but I’ll also talk about getting used to fasting and what to do ease a prolonged fast.

 Duh!
 Okay, you might say it’s quite an easy one and it is.
 But what I mean by that is that if you’re not already used to drinking a lot of water, you should really start to make it a habit before a prolonged fast.